-A member who chooses to retire with the Maximum benefit will receive full, unreduced benefits.
-The Maximum benefit is paid monthly for the member's lifetime and ceases the last day of the month in which he or she dies.
-No further monthly benefits are paid to anyone under the Maximum benefit.
-If a member is married at retirement, the spouse must consent to the member choosing the Maximum benefit.
+Under the Maximum benefit option, you will receive full, unreduced benefits.
+The Maximum benefit is paid monthly for your lifetime and ceases the last day of the month in which you pass away.
+No further monthly benefits are paid.
+If you are married at retirement, your spouse must consent to your choice of the Maximum benefit.

 1/2 Joint and Survivor Annuity

-Under this option, the retiring member will receive a reduced retirement benefit for life.
-After the member's death, one-half of the member's reduced retirement benefit will be paid to the surviving joint annuitant for his or her lifetime.
-The joint annuitant must be a natural person.
+Under this option, you will receive a reduced retirement benefit for life.
+After your death, one-half of the member’s reduced retirement benefit will be paid to the surviving joint annuitant for his or her lifetime.
+The joint annuitant must be a specific person.

 100% Joint and Survivor Annuity